Venice Symphony present holiday Pops concert

-VENICE — After a sold-out season premiere concert weekend, The Venice Symphony will present “A Very Merry Holiday Pops” Dec.
-20-21, at the Venice Performing Arts Center at Venice High School, 1 Indian Way, Venice.
+After a sold-out season premiere concert weekend, The Venice Symphony will present “A Very Merry Holiday Pops” Dec.
+20-21, at the Venice Performing Arts Center. at Venice High School, 1 Indian Way, in Venice.
+Tickets are limited for the 7:30 p.m.
+Dec.
+20 and 3:30 p.m.
+Dec.
+21 concerts, with the best seats available for the 7:30 p.m. performance on Dec 21.

-Led by music director Troy Quinn, the 76-member orchestra will perform a program featuring holiday classics including “Carol of the Bells,” “Deck the Hall” and “O Holy Night,” overture from “The Nutcracker Suite,” film music from “Home Alone,” “Miracle on 34th Street,” “Polar Express” and more.
+Led by music director Troy Quinn, the 76-member orchestra will perform a program featuring holiday classics, including “Carol of the Bells,” “Deck the Hall” and “O Holy Night,” overture from “The Nutcracker Suite,” film music from “Home Alone,” “Miracle on 34th Street,” “Polar Express,” and more, according to a news release.

-For the first time, the symphony welcomes Sarasota’s Key Chorale, led by artistic director Joseph Caulkins, as guest soloist.

 “The holiday concert is a cherished tradition for so many in our community and we don’t want anyone to miss it,” said Christine Kasten, executive director of The Venice Symphony.
 “While seating is limited for two of the concerts, we hope people take advantage of our additional Saturday night performance.”

-Concertgoers may bring their donations to the concert or drop them off at The Venice Symphony office at 1515 South Tamiami Trail, Suite 7, Venice, from 10 a.m. to 4 p.m., weekdays.

-The Venice Symphony invites the public to attend its free Meet the Maestro pre-concert talks at 6:30 p.m. before evening concerts and 2:20 p.m. before afternoon concerts.
+The Venice Symphony invites the public to attend its free Meet the Maestro Pre-Concert Talks at 6:30 p.m. before evening concerts and at 2:20 p.m. before afternoon concerts.
 These informative and casual talks are sponsored by Bank of America.
-No reservation nor ticket is required.
+No reservation or ticket is required.

-The Venice Symphony presents “A Very Merry Holiday Pops,” with Sarasota’s Key Chorale, 7:30 p.m., Dec.
-20 and 3:30 p.m. and 7:30 p.m., Dec.
-21 at the Venice Performing Arts Center, 1 Indian Ave., Venice.
-Tickets start at $27.
-Student tickets are half-price and group discounts are available Dec.
-21 at 7:30 pm only.
-Parking is free and valet available.
-Call 941-207-8822, visit thevenicesymphony.org or stop by the box office at 1515 South Tamiami Trail, Suite 7, Venice.
-To purchase this concert as part of the discounted Saturday Night at the Symphony Series, call the office or visit thevenicesymphony.org/events/saturday-evening-pops.

 Post a comment as